The BBC 1 drama, The Split has come to an end with series three having been announced as the final.

 My mission is to help as many separating and divorcing couples as I can to remain in control and out of court – to reach their own informed decisions – serving them, their children and future generations.
 Supporting them to lead happier, healthier and more fulfilling lives post separation and divorce.

-If you are curious about how mediation can help support you and your family through separation and/or divorce, you may wish to consider our FAQs page and/or book in a Free Discovery Call via our services page.
+If you are curious about how holistic family mediation can help support you and your family through separation and/or divorce, you may wish to consider our FAQs page and/or book in a Free Discovery Call via our services page.

 We will then get in touch with your ex-partner (unless requested to hold-off at this stage) to encourage them to engage in the process highlighting the benefits of family mediation - low cost, staying in control and to have a quicker resolution compared to court based proceedings.